The cultural geography of artist Amalia Mesa-Bains

-The exhibition “Private Landscapes and Public Territories: Botanicals, Archives and Libraries in the Work of Amalia Mesa-Bains,” opens at the Sonoma Valley Museum of Art with a public reception on Saturday, June 23.
+The exhibition “Private Landscapes and Public Territories: Botanicals, Archives and Libraries in the Work of Amalia Mesa-Bains,” is now on view at Sonoma Valley Museum of Art.
 The gallery show, a collection of altars, installations, maps and folding books, runs through September 16.

 “Amalia Mesa-Bains’ large installation work, incorporating Chicano culture and folk traditions, is a natural and dynamic engagement with Sonoma’s multicultural community,” said Linda Keaton, the museum’s executive director.
 “Her pioneering work is accessible, moving, and at times, even mystical.”